JLefortBesnard/science_paper_sum/README.md

 ### Read a specific entry
 <p align="justify">
 This option will allow you to read what is in each column of a specific index.
-You just have to specifiy the index.
+You just have to specify the index.
 If you write *all* or anything else but a number, the program will display all columns of all entries one by one.
 </p>

 ### Save data

 This option will save the Dataframe into the Excel document.

+Feel free to improve the code (pull request), to fork the repository or to email me if you have any question